 What Is Mobility as a Service?

 Mobility as a Service (MaaS) is a broad range of ideas that aim to make transportation—be it public or private—more simple, efficient, and convenient via end-to-end digital solutions.
 Mobility as a Service solutions integrate all stages of the commuter’s journey—trip planning, booking, e-tickets, payment transactions—and wrap them up into one, user-friendly application.

 Behind this convenience is a complex infrastructure that requires advanced technology and cooperation between the private and public sectors.
 Mobility as a Service platforms attempt to create one app to rule all sectors and methods of transport while factoring in real-time conditions and the traveler’s personal preferences.

 How Does MaaS Work?

 - Big Data: Tracking traveler behavior on a large scale helps improve user experience and provides consumers with tailor-made solutions.
-Large volumes of data, analyzed by AI, optimize the mobility as a service solution and lead to new and improved services.
+Big data, analyzed by AI, optimize the Mobility as a Service solution and lead to new and improved services.

 What if every morning instead of sliding into your car and heading into a traffic jam, you could hop into the fastest and closest mode of transport, whichever it may be?
-Makers of innovative mobility as a service apps, like SoMo, Moovit and Whim, are making it happen.
+Makers of innovative Mobility as a Service apps, like Moovit and Whim, are making it happen.

 - ‘Plan’ option: A monthly subscription customized to the user’s transport needs, such as urban commute, family, business, and casual plans.
 Transport options may include buses, trains, cabs, rental cars, car sharing, etc.